marcojakob/edu.makery/source/_posts/2012-11-20-javafx-tutorial-addressapp-3.md

 We'll add a popup dialog to inform the user.
 You'll need to **add a library** for the Dialogs:

 1. Download the newest **javafx-dialogs-x.x.x.jar** file from my [GitHub Page](https://github.com/marcojakob/javafx-ui-sandbox/tree/master/javafx-dialogs/dist).
-Alternatively download [javafx-dialogs-0.0.1 from Dropbox](https://www.dropbox.com/s/894i21d532gn9h0/javafx-dialogs-0.0.1.jar).
 2. Create a **lib** subfolder in the project and add the jar file to this folder.
 3. Add the jar file to the project's classpath: In Eclipse *right-click on the jar file | Build Path | Add to Build Path*.